cguertin14/cguertin14/README.md

-Just a guy passionate about all things SRE. 🇺🇦 🇨🇦
+Just a guy passionate about all things SRE. 🇺🇦 🇨🇦 :fleur_de_lis:

 <a href="https://cguertin.dev">Official Website</a>